HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Whitespace

 Repeated whitespace is not meaningful within FSH files (except within string literals).
 New lines are considered whitespace.
-This:
+Whitespace insensitivity can be used to improve readability.
+For example:

 ```
-Profile:  SecondaryCancerCondition
-Parent:   CancerCondition
-* focus only PrimaryCancerCondition
+* component contains appearanceScore 0..3 and pulseScore 0..3 and grimaceScore 0..3 and activityScore 0..3 and respirationScore 0..3
 ```

-is equivalent to:
+can be reformatted as:

 ```
-             Profile:
-SecondaryCancerCondition     Parent: CancerCondition

-         * focus only
+* component contains
-PrimaryCancerCondition
+    appearanceScore 0..3 and
+    pulseScore 0..3 and
+    grimaceScore 0..3 and
+    activityScore 0..3 and
+    respirationScore 0..3
 ```

 #### Comments